igorDykhta/kepler-raster-server/README.md

 # Kepler Raster Server

-A raster tile server built on top of [TiTiler](https://github.com/developmentseed/titiler), providing terrain mesh and STAC mosaic capabilities.
+A raster tile server built on top of [TiTiler](https://github.com/developmentseed/titiler) by Development Seed, providing terrain mesh and STAC mosaic capabilities.

-> This project is an extension of [TiTiler](https://github.com/developmentseed/titiler) by Development Seed.
 All TiTiler licenses and attributions apply to this project.

 ## Features